1758 - British operations in Deccan

 On December 26, much to his disgust, Forde was obliged to recross the river; upon which, Anunderaj, thinking that Forde was returning to punish him for his perfidy, fled with his troops to the hills, where they concealed themselves.

 Forde, without money, was unable to prosecute his war.
-He, therefore, left a small force to protect Rajahmundry and marched to a place called Peddapore, about 16 km from Condore, and there entrenched himself.
+He, therefore, left a small force to protect Rajahmundry and marched to Peddapore, about 16 km from Condore, and there entrenched himself.

 At length after much negotiation Anunderaj was induced to fulfil his undertaking but 50 precious days had been lost and the French had gained time to recover themselves.

-Therefore, in January 1759, Forde undertook an expedition against Masulipatam to definitively oust the French from Deccan.
+Therefore, on January 28, 1759, Forde undertook an expedition against Masulipatam to definitively oust the French from Deccan.

 This article is essentially a compilation of texts from the following books which are now in the public domain: